evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_AWD/_index.md

 ## Exterior

 You can choose between 8 different paint colors when ordering this model.
-Additionally, you can choose between 2 wheels with sizes from 20 to 22 inches.
+Additionally, you can choose between 3 wheels with sizes from 20 to 22 inches.

-The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.
+The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

 There is only one roof for this model.